• Skip to primary navigation

 What type of Thai curry paste should I use for carrot noodles?

-Make sure you use a good quality Thai curry paste as it will affect the flavor of the dish dramatically.
+Make sure you use a high-quality Thai curry paste, as it will dramatically affect the dish’s flavor.
 Amoy or Mae Jin are the ones we used to test this carrot noodles recipe.
+You can also try making your own Thai red curry paste!

 Tap stars to rate!